harvesthill/reddit-wiki-archive/steroids/dnp.md

 These side effects are INCREDIBLY RARE - and are ALL a result of OVERDOSE, EXTREMELY LONG CYCLES, gender and age specific.

 - Cataracts [In a trial of 100,000 people, less than ~0.1% developed cataracts.
 These were predominantly women aged ~45, who used DNP for ~11 months, and developed cataracts ~7-15 months after use.
-In the VERY RARE cases of males ~22-25 recently developing cataracts, they ran DNP at 1g+ daily and for extended periods of time]
+In the VERY RARE cases of males ~22-25 recently developing cataracts, they ran DNP at 1g+ daily for extended periods of time]

 - Peripheral Neuropathy [This may first present as numbness.
 Symptoms include tingling, pain, itching, crawling, and pins and needles.
 Pain can become intense enough to require use of opioid (narcotic) drugs.]
 [See this post](https://www.reddit.com/r/steroids/comments/2ngfzi/psa_dnp_peripheral_neuropathy/) for a user's experience.
+Dose and duration dependent.
+Preventable if you stop upon onset of symptoms.

-- Death [Death is due to overdose resulting in fatal hperthermia - Completely avoidable by following the conservative dosing protocols discussed above]
+- Death [Death is due to overdose resulting in fatal hyperthermia - COMPLETELY AVOIDABLE by following the conservative dosing protocols discussed above]

 ***

 ##**Additional notes:**

-- During the first 3-4 days of use, DNP will deplete your body of glycogen.
+- During the first 3–4 days of use, DNP will deplete your body of glycogen.
 The full range of DNP's side effects will NOT be observable until after this time frame.
 This is why ramping up for a first time use is necessary.

 - When your body lacks glycogen your muscles appear flat and small.
 DNP will also force your body to retain a LOT of water.
 These two consequences result in a physique opposite of the desired results from DNP use.
-THIS IS TEMPORARY - Your body will lose all water weight and replenish glycogen ~5 days after cycle.
+THIS IS TEMPORARY.
+Your body will lose all water weight and replenish glycogen ~5 days after cycle.
 Until then, be aware that your appearance and weight will be deceiving.

 - DNP is Yellow.
 DNP has been used as an incredibly strong yellow dye.
 This potential is what causes yellowing of the eyes and semen, among other fluids such as sweat and urine.
 This is nothing to be concerned about, and increases in water consumption often prevents this.

 - If you take DNP and develop a rash or hives IMMEDIATELY discontinue use.
 A rash indicates allergy to DNP.
 The allergic reaction will subside without medical intervention - and there IS a protocol to overcoming the allergy, but I will not cover it here.

-- It is not advised to exercise with any sort of high intensity while on DNP.
+- It is not advised to do heavy exercise while on DNP.

-- DNP may cause nausea/vomiting, generally cause by dosing on an empty stomach.
+- DNP may cause nausea if taken on an empty stomach.

-- A good protocol for DNP use is before bed (on a single dose) or before bed and upon wake up (on multiple doses).
+- A good protocol for DNP use is before bed (on a single dose) or before bed and upon waking (multiple doses).

 - Split large doses equal hours apart if possible.

-- Eating carbs while on DNP will cause your body to suffer a temporary heat wave - it is thought the carbs are being instantly burned away.
+- Eating carbs while on DNP will cause your body to produce a temporary heat wave - it is thought the carbs are being instantly burned away.

-- DNP comes it two forms: Crystal and Powder.
+- DNP comes in two forms: Crystal and Powder.
 It is generally believed that powder is more potent than crystal by a ratio of ~5:4

-- Your body cannot build a tolerance to DNP.
+- Your body CANNOT BUILD A TOLERANCE to DNP.
+Don't listen to anyone saying otherwise.
 This is both a positive and negative attribute.
 While you can take DNP at a single dose for as long as you want, this is also precisely the reason that a fatal overdose is cause for alarm.
-If overdosed, your body does not possess a single method of saving itself.
+If overdosed, your body does not possess a method for saving itself.

 - DNP will cause your body to stop creating T3.
 At 200mg/day, this is usually seen around day 10.
 At 400mg-600mg/day, this can be seen as early as day 3.
 Supplementing with T3 is advisable.